 Also located in Boerum Hill is the chic, intimate, and modern NYC Wedding Venue…501 Union.
 With a lounge, courtyard, and reception hall, your guests will get a taste of both an indoor and outdoor vibe.
 501 Union typically has a 160-person cap for seated dinners and dancing (the typical wedding).
 501 Union is an incredible space for Brooklyn Weddings.

-Known for its waterfront location and views of the New York Bay, Red Hook will give its visitors that New England vibe.
+Known for its waterfront location and views of New York Bay, Red Hook will give its visitors that New England vibe.
 Its residents are your creative souls with a few industrialists.
 With its exquisite food and endless shopping, you will never go bored in Red Hook.

 One of the most notorious Brooklyn Wedding Venues in Red Hook goes by the name of the Liberty Warehouse.
 This waterfront venue has sweeping views of Manhattan and the Statue of Liberty.
 Its interior setting gives off a rustic and modern aesthetic with brown wooden pillars throughout the chic warehouse.
-As a Brooklyn Wedding Photographer, I love capturing the indoor and outdoor backdrops.
+As a Brooklyn Wedding Photographer, I love capturing indoor and outdoor backdrops.
 The Liberty Warehouse is a favorite venue of mine for Brooklyn Weddings.